project2051/docker-workshop/02_Images/README.md

     evarga/jenkins-slave                             This is a basic container to be used as a ...
 5                    [OK]
     zaiste/jenkins                                                                                   4                    [OK]
 ```
-We got quite a list of jenkins images.
-Official build comes always from a company or organization that created it.
+We got quite a list of jenkins images. **Official** build comes always from a company or organization that created it.
-Official build will always be one word, after colon you will have tag/version of build and unofficial builds starts <maintainer>/<image_name>
+Official build will always be one word, after colon you will have tag/version of build. **Unofficial** builds are named in the pattern of <maintainer>/<image_name>.
 Which one to pick?
 It depends what you expect.
 Try it.
 You can always dig deeper, go to github and check sources (when it's automated).

 ## Pull

-Lets check what we actually have - `docker images`.
+Lets check what images we actually have on our host - `docker images`.
 You should see ubuntu image already downloaded but wait, there's more!
 Try `docker images -v`.
 Why did it download those intermediate containers, why does it need them?
 It is all because of layers and how Union File System works - https://docs.docker.com/terms/layer/

 Have a look at /var/lib/docker/repositories-aufs which is basically the information that `docker images` gives us.
+Does the graph from the beginning of this excercise look more familiar now? :smile:

 ## Let's mess with the image!

-Find in /var/lib/docker/aufs/diff your ubuntu image and check what it contains.
+Find in `/var/lib/docker/aufs/diff` your ubuntu image and check what it contains.

 Run bash in ubuntu container, and execute in / of this container `echo 'You Like Docker.
 Docker Likes You.' >> ./etc/issue`